The benchmark for agents that run the experiment — not just propose it.

 Agent's own carry-over

-Each step consumes the agent's own previous output, so errors compound across the workflow.
+Each stage consumes the agent's own previous output, so errors compound across the workflow.

 Stepwise · Human Outcome